Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-Notice that the above assumptions cause the simple and advanced clamping to behave identical in this example.
+Notice that the above assumptions cause the simple and advanced clamping to behave identically in this example.

-Based on this, a highly specific scenario is now introduced where advanced clamping demonstrates better performance.
-Here is simulation scenario to demonstrate the superiority of advanced clamping than simple clamping:
+To demonstrate the performance advantage of advanced clamping, a highly specific scenario is introduced.
+For this simulation, the proportional gain $K_\text{p}$ is artificially reduced to an exceptionally low value ($K_\text{p}= 0.0001 \times 2\pi \times 10$).
+The scenario simulates the following:

-1. A `Disturbance` with amplitude of 3 is applied at 0.5 seconds, causing the system to saturate.
+1. A `Disturbance` with an amplitude of 3 is applied at 0.5 seconds, causing the system to saturate.
 2. Once the `Output` has stabilized at 0, a positive reference of 1 is commanded at 5 seconds.

 Here are simulation results based on the above scenarios: